Italian literature: Trovatori

 The earliest vernacular literary tradition in Italy was in Occitan, spoken in parts of northwest Italy.
 A tradition of vernacular lyric poetry arose in Poitou in the early 12th century and spread south and east, eventually reaching Italy by the end of the 12th century.
 The first troubadours (trovatori in Italian), as these Occitan lyric poets were called, to practise in Italy were from elsewhere, but the high aristocracy of the northern Italy was ready to patronise them.
 It was not long before native Italians adopted Occitan as a vehicle for poetic expression.

 Among the early patrons of foreign troubadours were especially the House of Este, the Da Romano, House of Savoy, and the Malaspina.
 Azzo VI of Este entertained the troubadours Aimeric de Belenoi, Aimeric de Peguilhan, Albertet de Sestaro, and Peire Raimon de Tolosa from Occitania and Rambertino Buvalelli from Bologna, one of the earliest Italian troubadours.
-Azzo VI's daughter, Beatrice, was an object of the early poets "courtly love".
+Azzo VI's daughter Beatrice was an object of Rambertino's courtly love.
 Azzo's son, Azzo VII, hosted Elias Cairel and Arnaut Catalan.
-Rambertino was named podestà of Genoa in 1218 and it was probably during his three-year tenure there that he introduced Occitan lyric poetry to the city, which later developed a flourishing Occitan literary culture.
+Rambertino was named podestà of Genoa in 1218, and it was probably during his three-year tenure there that he introduced Occitan lyric poetry to the city, which later developed a flourishing Occitan literary culture.